How-To Guide: (Correctly Measure a Bike Frame) — Bicycle

 A side tube length is a straight distance between the middle of the bottom bracket and the top of the seat tube.
 To measure this, you have to line up your straight edge with the bottom bracket and the top seat tube.
 Measure along this to get the best results.

-It may sound easy but isn’t.
+It may sound easy but it isn’t.
 This is mainly because some bikes have a considerable extension of the seat tube.

 This is between the top table junction as compared to others that use a seat mast.
 This is why it makes comparisons difficult.

-Additionally, mountain bikes usually have kinks in between the seats so you’ll have to change your method of following the tube line.
+Additionally, mountain bikes usually have kinks in between the seats, so you’ll have to change your method of following the tube line.

 Measuring the Wheelbase